sosamandara/ADM-HW5_group3/README.md

 Mandara Angelo

 The repository has the usual `main.ipynb`.
 In addition, there is the 'Command_Line_folder' containing the .sh file and its output in .txt format from question 4.
-In the 'Plot' folder there are two images related to Visualisation3
+In the 'Plot' folder there are two images related to Visualisation3 and AQ.